The Stochastic-Quantum Correspondence: The Stochastic-Quantum Correspondence

-Hence, the right-hand side of the dictionary \eqref{eq:DefDictionary} is a trace over a \emph{Hilbert space}, meaning a complete inner-product space over the complex numbers.
-More explicitly, the dictionary picks out a Hilbert space $\hilbspace$ that is isomorphic to the vector space $\mathbb{C}^{N}$ of $N\times1$ column vectors with complex-valued entries, under the inner product $v^{\adj}w$:

-The dictionary therefore provides a Hilbert-space formulation for constructing highly generic forms of stochastic dynamics.
+The matrix $\dynop\left(t\from0\right)$ belongs to the set of operators acting on a \emph{Hilbert space}, meaning a complete inner-product space over the complex numbers.
+More explicitly, $\dynop\left(t\from0\right)$ picks out a Hilbert space $\hilbspace\cong\mathbb{C}^{N}$ that is isomorphic to the vector space $\mathbb{C}^{N}$ of $N\times1$ column vectors $v,w,\dots$ with complex-valued entries, under the inner product $v^{\adj}w$.
+One therefore arrives at a \emph{Hilbert-space formulation} for constructing highly generic forms of stochastic dynamics.